 Our observations are quite surprising.
 Even for these domains that most people consider as highly reliable, we observed a large amount of inconsistency: for 70% data items more than one value is provided.
-Among them, nearly 50% are caused by various kinds of ambiguity, although we have tried our best to resolve heterogeneity over attributes and instances, 20% are caused by out-of-date data, and 30% seem to be caused purely by mistakes.
+Among them, nearly 50% are caused by various kinds of ambiguity, although we have tried our best to resolve heterogeneity over attributes and instances; 20% are caused by out-of-date data; and 30% seem to be caused purely by mistakes.
 Only 70% correct values are provided by the majority of the sources (over half of the sources); and over 10% of them are not even provided by more sources than their alternative values are.
-Although well-known authoritative sources, such as Google Finance for stock and Orbitz for flight, often have fairly high accuracy, they are not perfect and often do not have full coverage, so it is hard to recommend one as the "only" source that users need to care.
+Although well-known authoritative sources, such as Google Finance for stock and Orbitz for flight, often have fairly high accuracy, they are not perfect and often do not have full coverage, so it is hard to recommend one as the "only" source that users need to care about.
 Meanwhile, there are many sources with low and unstable quality.
-Finally, we do observe data sharing between sources, and often on low-quality data, making it even harder to find the truths on the Web.
+Finally, we did observe data sharing between sources, and often on low-quality data, making it even harder to find the truths on the Web.

-Recently, many data fusion techniques have been proposed to resolve conflicts and find the truth [1, 2, 4, 5, 6, 7, 10, 11, 13, 14, 15, 16, 17].
+Recently, many data fusion techniques have been proposed to resolve conflicts and find the truth [2, 3, 6, 7, 8, 10, 13, 14, 16, 17, 18, 19, 20].
 We next investigate how they perform on our data sets and answer the following questions.
 Are these techniques effective?
 Which technique among the many performs the best?
 How much do the best achievable results improve over trusting data from a single source?
-Are there needs and is there space for improvement?
+Is there a need and is there space for improvement?

-Our investigation shows both the promise and limitations of the current state-of-the-art fusion techniques.
-On the one hand, these techniques perform quite well in general, finding correct values for 96% data items on average.
+Our investigation shows both strengths and limitations of the current state-of-the-art fusion techniques.
+On one hand, these techniques perform quite well in general, finding correct values for 96% data items on average.
 On the other hand, we observed a lot of instability among the methods and we did not find one method that is consistently better than others.
-While it appears that considering trustworthiness of sources, copying or data sharing between sources, similarity and formatting of data is helpful in improving accuracy, it is essential that accurate information about source trustworthiness and copying between sources is used; otherwise, fusion accuracy can even be harmed.
+While it appears that considering trustworthiness of sources, copying or data sharing between sources, similarity and formatting of data are helpful in improving accuracy, it is essential that accurate information on source trustworthiness and copying between sources is used; otherwise, fusion accuracy can even be harmed.
 According to our observations, we identify the problem areas that need further improvement.

-Related work: There have been a lot of works on data fusion (see [2, 6] for surveys and [7, 10, 11, 14, 16, 17] for recent works) and they have experimented on data collected from the Web in domains such as book, restaurant and sports.
+Related work: Dalvi et al. [4] studied redundancy of structured data on the Web but did not consider the consistency aspect.
+Existing works on data fusion ([3, 8] as surveys and [10, 13, 14, 17, 19, 20] as recent works) have experimented on data collected from the Web in domains such as book, restaurant and sports.
 Our work is different in three aspects.
-First, we are the first to quantify and study inconsistency of Deep Web data.
-Second, we are the first to compare all fusion methods proposed so far empirically.
+First, we are the first to quantify and study consistency of Deep Web data.
+Second, we are the first to compare all fusion methods proposed up to date empirically.
 Finally, we focus on two domains where we believed data should be quite clean and correct values are more critical.
 We wish our study on these two domains can increase awareness of the seriousness of conflicting data on the Web and inspire more research in our community to tackle this problem.